naphteine/atay/README.md

 # Atay

-This is a book library tracking web app developed using Next.js.
+Atay is a library management web app developed using Next.js.